The yunIO access control allows you to define the following user authorizations:

 - If Anonymous Access is active, anyone can access the Designer and execute services.
-This is the default setting.
+Anonymous is the default setting.

 - If Authenticated is active, only defined users with a designated restriction level have access to the Designer and the server.

-This option is only available if at least one user is defined and Transport Layer Security is enabled.
+This option is available, if at least one user is defined and Transport Layer Security is enabled.